LinArcX/trinity/README.md

 </h1>

 # Trinity
-Generate link network image from text files.
+Generate images containing links between files.

 # Idea
-I developed trinity since i need a tool represent all the links between my files. (i use these linked notes to make a second brain.)
+I developed trinity since i need a tool to show me all the relationships and links between my files. (i use these linked, to make a second brain.)

 The idea is simple. i have bunch of simple `.txt` files in a flat hierarchy structure that can refer to each other.(like in **docs** directory)

 to create a graph of links:

 `./trinity.sh docs/matrix.txt > /dev/null  2>&1`

 it will create two files in output directory: